Inference of Neutron Star Mass Distributions and the Dense Matter Equation of State from Multi-messenger Observations: Results and Discussions

 \subsection{Inferred Mass Distributions}

+As explained in Subsection \ref{sub:mdist}, the uncertainties in mass measurements are handled by the individual mass parameters, and consequently, are not explicitly marginalized over in Equation (\ref{eq:wgt}).
+We verified that the posterior distributions of all mass parameters in all EoS models are fairly consistent within the statistical uncertainties of the measured masses.

 Figure \ref{fig:dist} shows the posterior mass distributions of the populations grouped by the EoS models.
 Each column represents the same EoS and each row shows the mass distributions of a given population.
 The shapes of the DNS and NS-WD distributions do not deviate significantly across different EoS models, because all the stars (except GW170817 in DNS) have mass measurements with no information of their radii.
 Thus, their only connection to the EoS is through the maximum mass constraint.
-On the other hand, the LMXB distributions suggest a stronger dependence on the EoS because most stars in LMXB have mass-radius observations (see table \ref{tab:lmxb}).
+On the other hand, the LMXB distributions suggest a stronger dependence on the EoS because most stars in LMXB have mass-radius observations (see Table \ref{tab:lmxb}).
 Therefore, the EoS priors strongly influence the masses through their radii, along with the maximum mass constraint.
+The sharper truncations at the high-mass tails of the NS-WD and LMXB mass distributions for MP and NP stem from the narrower supports for $\mmax$ than for ML and NL in Figure \ref{fig:mmax}.

-Table \ref{tab:dist} contains statistics of the mass distributions in figure \ref{fig:dist} showing the shape parameters: mean, width, and skewness for each population and EoS model at 68\% confidence level.
+Table \ref{tab:dist} contains statistics of the mass distributions in Figure \ref{fig:dist} showing the posterior shape parameters: mean, width, and skewness for each population and EoS model at 68\% confidence level.
+The smaller population means in NP, particularly for LMXB, may be related to the narrower $\mmax$ support for NP (see Figure \ref{fig:mmax}).
 The population widths ($\sigma$) do not drastically change for different EoS models because they are primarily driven by the dispersion in observed masses of each type.
 While the population skewness ($\alpha$) parameters do nominally change across the different EoS model families and priors, these changes are comparable to the statistical uncertainty in this parameter.

-A large maximum mass can only be identified if the population supports many NS near that maximum mass: in other words, the population means $\mu_{\rm nswd}$ and $\mu_{\rm lmxb}$ are close the $\mmax$.
-Figure \ref{fig:mmax}, its caption, and the supplementary material illustrate this phenomena: a large $\mmax$ correlates preferentially with large $\mu_{\rm lmxb}$ and/or $\sigma_{\rm lmxb}$.
-Thus a higher number of massive NSs generally favors a larger mean value ($\mu_{\rm max}$) for the $\mmax$ distribution.
-This effect is evident in models ML and NL where the means are higher (with no cutoff), as opposed to MP and NP showing a sharp cutoff at $\mmax$ (see figure \ref{fig:dist}).
-Specifically, the narrowest support for $\mmax$ in NP results into significantly smaller population means, particularly for LMXB.
-Also note that, MP and NP produce nearly identical NS-WD and LMXB distributions except for their skewness.
+Note that MP and NP produce nearly identical NS-WD and LMXB distributions except for their skewnesses.